Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 8 NFL, MLB, more

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-The 2025 World Series begins on Friday with Game 1, while the NBA rolls along in its opening week.
-Wagers on both sports can be made across the best DFS apps, and one can also look ahead to this Sunday's NFL contests.
-You can utilize the Betr Picks promo code CBSSPORTS on any of the aforementioned sports, where you can make NFL player props, NBA bets or MLB playoff predictions.
+With the World Series, the start of the NBA season, college football rolling along and NFL Week 8, there's lots going on in the sports world, with wagering opportunities abound at the best DFS apps.
+Whichever sport, or sports, you prefer, you can wager on them with the Betr Picks promo code CBSSPORTS where you simply predict if a player will have more or less of a pre-set statistical bar.
+Which player props should you target on Saturday?
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.